Israeli military accused of using media to trick Hamas - WTMJ

 This is how it unfolded:

 Late on Thursday, after days of airstrikes, Israel announced it was calling up thousands of reservists and amassing troops along the border ahead of a possible ground invasion.
-In another sign of escalation, Israeli tanks stationed along the border opened fire at targets inside Gaza.
+In another sign of escalation, Israel began firing artillery shells across the border at targets inside Gaza, according to residents.

 In previous rounds of fighting, ground incursions have resulted in widespread destruction in Gaza and heavy casualties on both sides.

 That set the stage for the late-night deception.
 According to Heller, Israel began scrambling forces along the border in what appeared to be final preparations for an invasion.
 Then came the announcement to the media, issued simultaneously in Hebrew and Arabic on Twitter.
-There followed alerts in major outlets that the invasion was under way.
+There followed alerts in major outlets, including the New York Times, that the invasion was under way.

 Israel called in 160 warplanes and bombarded the tunnels for 40 minutes, the military said.
 Heller said it was his understanding that scores of militants had been killed, though he said it was impossible to say.